 No brainer, right?
 I’ve written about this before.

 Promise me that you won’t choose blogging just because you can’t think of anything else to do and you figure that everyone will love reading what you write.
 Check out David Risley or Pat Flynn’s site.

-Whether you have your own product or you’re doing something dropshipping, there are a lot of ways you can create your own store.
-Sandi Krakowski’s 12 week store could be exactly what you need to get into if this is something new to you.
+Whether you have your own product or you’re dropshipping, there are a lot of ways you can create your own store.
+Affiliate marketing is H-O-T.

 If you can type at a decent speed, you can market yourself as a transcriptionist.
 Your start up is next to nothing and I can guarantee that this is the one job that no business owner wants to do on their own.
 Here’s how to start your own transcription business.